Sensei-Node/sensei-stake/README.md

 - `cp .env.default .env` and update its values
 - `npx hardhat deploy --network goerli`

-- `npx hardhat deploy --network goerli`

-This is integrated with a off-chain backend where we store the information from the deploy to be able to create validator in the process.

 ---

 ### Step 1 fund the service contract

-The user must call the following method with msg.value and salts.
+The user must call the following method with msg.value.
 ```
 msg.value : multiple of 32 eth

-salt : the salt is generated in the deploy of a service Contract (04) and store in the backend.
-(Salt bytes:  2c0a756f47cf4394657373ec2ffe52fe841c4b4dcab7c93394ed7240498b3da3)

 ```
-SenseistakeServicesContractFactory.sol —> fundMultipleContracts
+SenseiStake.sol —> createContract
 During this execution the following acctions happen :
 1. For each 32 ethers using one salt to get to the serviceContract.
 2. Deposit 32 ethers in each service contracts.